jokedurnez/HCP_download/README.md

 [//]: # (I have written this script for personal use, but maybe other people can use it.
 I don't provide support, nor am I related to the team collecting and processing the data.)

-It's definitely suboptimal, so in case someone wants to make it better, feel free :-)
+It's definitely suboptimal (as in: it's not very flexible), so in case someone wants to make it better, feel free :-)

 #### Using the script
 The script runs in python 2.7 and requires the following dependencies: